Bryan De La Cruz Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Guardians pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Guardians have the 11th-ranked team ERA across all league pitching staffs (3.92).
+- The Guardians have a 3.92 team ERA that ranks 11th across all league pitching staffs.

-- Plesac gets the start for the Guardians, his fourth of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- The Guardians will send Bieber (1-0) to the mound for his fifth start of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts through 25 2/3 innings pitched.

-- The righty last pitched on Saturday against the Washington Nationals, when he threw five innings, allowing two earned runs while giving up seven hits.
+- His last time out came on Sunday against the Washington Nationals, when the right-hander tossed six innings, surrendering three earned runs while giving up nine hits.

-- The 28-year-old has a 6.92 ERA and 5.5 strikeouts per nine innings across three games this season, while giving up a batting average of .328 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.